philipwalton/blog/_posts/2013-01-09-what-no-one-told-you-about-z-index.markdown

 Every element in an HTML document can be either in front of or behind other element in the document.
 This is known as the stacking order.
 The rules to determine this order are pretty clearly defined in the spec, but as I've already stated, they're not fully understood by most developers.

 When the z-index and position properties aren't involved, the rules are pretty simple: basically, the stacking order is the same as the order of appearance in the HTML.
-(OK,it's actually a [little more complicated](http://www.w3.org/TR/CSS2/zindex.html) than that, but 99% of the time elements that appear later in the HTML appear high in the stacking order.)
+(OK,it's actually a [little more complicated](http://www.w3.org/TR/CSS2/zindex.html) than that, but 99% of the time elements that appear later in the HTML are high in the stacking order.)

-When you introduce the `position` property, any element within a position other than `static` is displayed in front of any non-positioned element.
+When you introduce the `position` property, any element with a position other than `static` is displayed in front of any non-positioned element.
 (Saying an element is "positioned" means that it has a position value other than `static`, e.g., `relative`, `absolute`, etc.) Also, when a positioned element moves forward in the stacking order, it also brings its children forward with it.

 Finally, when you add z-index into the mix, things get a little trickier.
 At first it's natural to assume elements with higher z-index values are in front of elements with lower z-index values, and any element with a z-index is in front of any element without a z-index, but it's not that simple.
 First of all, z-index only works on positioned elements.
 If you try to set a z-index on an element with no position specified, it will do nothing.
 Secondly, z-index values can create stacking contexts, and now suddenly what seemed simple just got a lot more complicated.